09:00 AM until 05:00 PM

 - Ages: All ages

-The Fort Worth Botanic Garden’s Fall Japanese Festival is coming Saturday, Nov.
-5, and Sunday, Nov.
-6. Enjoy traditional Japanese dance, taiko drummers, martial arts, sword demonstrations and raku pottery in the garden, provided in large support by the Fort Worth Japanese Society.
+The Fort Worth Botanic Garden’s Fall Japanese Festival includes cultural demonstrations, performances, unique shopping opportunities, and traditional foods, provided in large support by the Fort Worth Japanese Society.

 Free parking is available at: 3220 Botanic Garden Blvd., Fort Worth, TX 76107 and 3408 West Freeway, Fort Worth, TX 76107.
 Free overflow parking is available at Christ Chapel Bible Church, 3701 Birchman Ave, Fort Worth, TX 76107.